Keyboard shortcuts

 • The pointed values are consistent with the pointer's type.
 For example, a value pointed at by a boolean pointer will be byte of value 1 or 0.

-• Respect of aliasing rules (see also nomicon): a mutable reference cannot be shared.
+• Respect of aliasing rules (see also nomicon for examples): a mutable reference cannot be shared.

-• No concurrent access (reading/writing is not possible while writing) to the same memory address (data race, see also nomicon)
+• No concurrent access (reading/writing is not possible while writing), to the same memory address (see also nomicon for examples)

 Rust guarantees